“We don’t want to break up; we just want the abuse to stop.”

 It doesn’t have to be that way!
 Working with someone who understands your situation can help your relationship become a safe haven, filled with warmth and love.

-What to expect when you work with me
+What to expect from our work together

 Safety is the first priority.
 We’ll make sure each of you feels able to talk about your thoughts, feelings, and experiences without fear of reprisal.
 Safety measures are customized on a case by case basis.